biringaChi/PACE/README.md

-<h3 align = "center"> PAK-CPP: Program Analysis Framework for Continous Performance Prediction </h3>
+<h3 align = "center"> PAK-CPP: Program Analysis Framework for Continuous Performance Prediction </h3>

 <p align="center"> <img src="..doc/PAK-CPP.svg" width="80%"> </p>

-Official implementation of ```PAK-CPP: Program Analysis Framework for Continous Performance Prediction``` to undergo review.
+Official implementation of ```PAK-CPP: Program Analysis Framework for Continuous Performance Prediction``` to undergo review.
 For reviewer(s), please follow the instructions below to reproduce the results presented in the paper.

 ## Abstract
 > Software development teams establish elaborate continuous integration pipelines containing automated test cases to accelerate the development process of software.
 Automated tests help to verify the correctness of code modifications decreasing the response time to changing requirements.
 However, when the software teams do not track the performance impact of pending modifications, they may need to spend considerable time refactoring existing code.